quasarframework/quasar-framework.org/source/api/css-grid-layout.md

 The width of a column can be set as `width-XofY` (where *Y* is 1 to 5 and *X* is 1 to Y).
 It's a wrapper over `flex 0 1 X%`.

-Example: `width-1of3` for a 33% width for the cell.
+Example: `width-1of3` for a 33% width for the cell. `sm-width-1of3` when on a narrow screen only.

 ``` html
 <div class="row">